 On the hill are the five Jonan mountains of Mount Ikeda and Mount Shimazu, which are associated with the Empress of Japan.
 The Brazilian-Peruvian Consulate is also located here, and South American food stores and Peruvian restaurants are scattered throughout the area.

-(7) Shin-baba 新馬場: This is the closest to the remains of the former head quarters of the former Tokaido Highway Shinagawa-juku.
+This is the closest to the remains of the former headquarters of the former Tokaido Highway Shinagawa-juku.
 There are many historical temples and shrines such as Shinagawa Shrine and Ebara Shrine.

-(8) Aomono-Yokocho 青物横丁: Located down Sendai-zaka from Oimachi Station.
-The distance between the station and the neighboring Samezu Station is unusually short.
+Located down Sendai-zaka from Oimachi Station.
+The distance between the station and the neighbouring Samezu Station is unusually short.

 Tokyu Oimachi Line